directus-labs/guest-authoring/ubuntu-deploy/index.md

 ## Setting Up Nginx as a Reverse Proxy

-Nginx, often called 'engine-x,' is a powerful reverse proxy server widely used in web hosting.
+Nginx is a powerful reverse proxy server widely used in web hosting.
 As a reverse proxy, Nginx sits between clients and backend servers, forwarding client requests to the appropriate server.

+Nginx is preferred due to its high performance, low resource usage and ease of configuration.

 Install Nginx on your server: